naumanmunir/PhotoBooth/README.md

 <h2>Build the sample</h2>

-1. If you download the samples ZIP, be sure to unzip the entire archive, not just the folder with the sample you want to build.
+1. Download or Clone the repo.
+If you download the ZIP, be sure to unzip the entire archive, not just the folder with the sample you want to build.

 2. Start Microsoft Visual Studio 2017 or later and select File > Open > Project/Solution.
+Navigate to the unzipped solutions folder.

 3. Press Ctrl+Shift+B, or select Build > Build Solution.